 The system supports fully distributed, decentralized, just-in-time, on-demand data fetching and rendering in which data sources are heterogeneous and autonomous.
-Autonomy in this context means keeping the data in their originating sources at all times.
-The originating sources are autonomous and control their own data definitions.
+Autonomy in this context means keeping the data in their originating sources all the time.
+Originating sources are autonomous and control their own data definitions.
 Autonomy indirectly results in scalability and enables decentralized data maintenance.
 On the other hand, it has performance and reliability drawbacks coming from accessing and querying the heterogeneous data sources through WFS-based mediations.
 Mediators perform time-consuming query and response conversions to provide GML data in standard service interfaces.

-In the following sections we present techniques to reduce the negative effects of timeconsuming query and data response conversions and data transfer latencies.
-We focus on the issues at the upper level of data handling, which is view-level data handling at the federator.
+In the following sections we present techniques to reduce the negative effects of time-consuming query and data response conversions and data transfer latencies.
+We focus on the issues at the upper level of data handling.
+That is view-level data handling at the federator.

-The main idea behind the performance enhancement design is enabling stateful service capabilities by developing client-based caching, and parallel data fetching and processing for uncached data queries.
-Since the data are kept only in their originating sources and not stored in intermediary places, this architecture provides consistency and strong autonomy.
+The main idea behind the performance enhancement design is enabling state-full service capabilities by developing client-based caching, and parallel data fetching and processing for uncached data queries.
+Since the data is kept only in its originating sources and not stored in intermediary places, this architecture provides consistency and strong autonomy.